kmassada/kmassada.github.io/_posts/2014-07-03-convert-vm-to-thin-provision-using-vsphere-powercli-2.md

 Move-HardDisk -HardDisk $myDisk -Datastore $myDatastore1 -StorageFormat Thin -Confirm:$false
 {% endhighlight %}

 <p>The code below isn't the best solution, but for now it does the work.
-I know I only have 4 datastores, and if server isn't one it is the other, the simplest way for now.
-Later when my stores grow I'll have more targetted rules, especially to preserve affinity rules</p>
+I know I have 4 datastores, and if server isn't one, must be in  another.
+Later when my stores grow I'll have more targetted rules, like preserving affinity rules</p>

 <strong>Code does not work for all cases, read below </strong><br />

 {% highlight powershell %}
 Import-Csv C:\ConvertThem2.csv |
 Foreach {
     $vm = $_.name